Tools & methods

 The latest technology in our design & manufacturing process to improve lead time and efficiency.

-“Both methodologies are commonly used in the aerospace and satellite industries with the aim of increasing time and cost efficiency while maintaining quality.
 ‘Basically, before starting each phase of construction we discuss what we want to deliver, what the details and implications are, and make decisions together with the departments that come after,’ explains Royal Huisman’s project manager.”

-Like a flatpack from Ikea
+Like a flatpack (ready to assemble piece) from Ikea

 Plug-and-play

-“Another production improvement has been the adoption of modular skid fabrication.
+Another production improvement has been the adoption of modular skid fabrication.
 Instead of installing engineering components individually, the systems are assembled within a frame or skid for plug-and-play installation.

-Skids allow us to build entire systems in parallel, test them onsite and install them as complete units.
-With as many as 20 skids on this project – from fuel and fresh water to AC and entertainment system – it makes the whole installation process faster and more efficient.’” – From Superyacht Times article about Project 400.
+“Skids allow us to build entire systems in parallel, test them onsite and install them as complete units.
+With as many as 20 skids on this project – from fuel and fresh water to AC and entertainment system – it makes the whole installation process faster and more efficient.’” – Excerpt from Superyacht Times article about Project 400 (Sea Eagle).

 Load sensing